-Joel Ponce, Administrative Assistant
+Joel Ponce, Administrative Director

 Joel joined the GLFCAM family in time for the second full year of programming.
 A Bay Area native, Boonville has quickly become another home for him.
-As the Administrative Assistant, Joel often gets to be the first point of contact for the Academy.
+As the Administrative Director, Joel often gets to be the first point of contact for the Academy.
 He helps manage email correspondences, keeps the website up to date, reminds folks of deadlines, assists Jeremy in capturing media during residencies, and serves as the resident vegan.

 Lama Nasser-Gammett, Coordinator of Community Liaison